-- Any change in PVTA fare policies, rates, or media is being considered; or - An alteration of service to existing fixed route service that: - Cumulatively changes the number of vehicle revenue hours in the service area by 7.5% or more.
+- Any change in PVTA fare policies, rates, or media is being considered; or - The establishment of a new route; or - An alteration of service to existing fixed route service that impacts 500 unlinked passenger trips or more in a typical month of service and: - Cumulatively changes the number of vehicle revenue hours in the service area by 7.5% or more; or - Changes the number of revenue hours on any specific route by 20% or more; or - Changes the location or number of stops on any specific route by 25% or more. - An alteration of service to existing non-ADA paratransit demand response service that meets the following criteria: - Cumulatively changes of the number of hours in the span of service within the service area by 20% or more; or - Changes of the number of hours in the span of service within a single PVTA Member Community by 20% or more; or - The establishment of service to a new community - Service or fare changes which are considered temporary or pilot service, and which have a duration of 12 months or shorter, are not considered Major Service Changes. - A major new capital construction or planning project that involves Federal or State funding participation is proposed.

-Or:

-- Changes the number of vehicle revenue hours on any specific route by 50% or more; or - Changes the location or number of stops on any specific route by 25% or more; - The establishment of a new route.

-Service or fare changes which are considered temporary or experimental, and which have a duration of 12 months or shorter, are not considered Major Service Changes.